avflesch/Memetix/README.md

 # 🧠 MemeSphere: Sentient Memetic Intelligence Platform

+## 🌟 Solana Hackathon Submission
+MemeSphere proudly represents our submission to the Solana Hyperdrive Hackathon 2024.

 ## 🌐 Project Vision

 **MemeSphere** represents the cutting-edge convergence of artificial intelligence, cultural linguistics, and memetic intelligence.
 Our platform goes beyond traditional natural language processing to decode the complex, evolving landscape of digital communication.